rdobrik/dfinity-agent/README.md

 https://github.com/dfinity/agent-rs
 </a>

 Currently we support query and update (call) operations with primitive types, arrays, option and principal type.
-Early access to variand and record types.
+Early access to variant and record types.

+Added early support for Android applications (Java/Kotlin)

 # License